AnjanaWijayawardhana/SAR-Models-with-missing-Data-VB/README.md

 2. **Set the working directory** to this folder.
 3. **Run** the `implement.R` script.

-Similarly, for other examples, set the working directory to the respective folder before running the corresponding `*source.R` script.
+Similarly, for other examples, set the working directory to the respective folder before running the corresponding `implement.R` script.

 <!--### **Reproducing Pre-Saved Results**